 This post would suit an individual who seeking experience in librarianship as well as graduates who would appreciate the chance to work on research projects in one of the UK’s most significant collections.
 Irrespective of background, the successful candidate must be able to deliver excellent customer service, and be enthusiastic about working on a variety of tasks with a variety of people.

 All are welcome at the Library regardless of gender, race, class, sexual orientation or religious affiliation and interns are expected to be at ease with this inclusive ethos.

 Library interns are expected to demonstrate the highest levels of expression and accuracy in both written and verbal communication.
 All library staff and interns are required to complete the library’s training courses, which ensure a standard level of core competencies while ensuring that each staff member receives the training that they need in order to work both independently and as part of the library team.

 This is a residential post and the successful candidate will be required to undertake other duties to ensure the smooth running of Gladstone’s Library which operates seven days a week (including Bank Holidays).
-The Intern will work four weekdays and every third weekend in the Library (9.00am – 5.00pm).
+The Intern will work four weekdays and every third weekend in the Library (9am – 5pm).
 Interns are also expected to be assigned a lock up duty and to cover evening Reception up to twice a week, and to cover Reception at lunchtime on a rota basis.
 Exact working patterns will be confirmed during the first week of the internship.
-This post is for an initial period of three months but may be extended for a further period subject to mutual agreement.
+These posts are for an initial period of three months as advertised but may be extended for a further period subject to mutual agreement.
 Accommodation, meals and utilities are provided.
 Interns receive a small travel and general expenses allowance of £100.00 per month.

 To apply, please send a covering letter and CV (with contact details of two referees) to Louisa Yates (email@example.com) by 9am on Monday, 15th February 2016.
-Interviews will take place on Mon 1st June 2015.
+Interviews will take place in the following week.